In This Article

 Another great card to use for holiday spending is Chase Freedom Unlimited.
 It earns 1.5X on all purchases.

-Citi Double Cash Card earns !% back on everything you buy, another 1% when you pay.
-Thanks to the recent changes, you can now convert this cashback to Citi ThankYou points if you also have Citi Premier Card or Citi Prestige Card.
+Citi Double Cash Card earns 1% back on everything you buy plus another 1% when you pay.
+Thanks to the recent changes, you can now convert this cash back to Citi ThankYou Points if you also have Citi Premier Card or Citi Prestige Card.
 This makes it an excellent card for everyday spending.
 If you’re under 5/24, I’d hold off on getting this card but it might be a great addition to your wallet later in your points journey.

-The Blue Business Plus credit card from American Express earns 2X on all purchases, up to $50,000 a year.
-It’s a great card for small business owners – it has no annual fee and doesn’t count toward Chase’s 5/24.
+The Blue Business® Plus credit card from American Express earns 2X on all purchases (on up to $50,000 a year, 1X thereafter).
+It’s a great card for small business owners – it has $0 annual fee and doesn’t count toward Chase’s 5/24.
+(Rates and fees)

 Amex and Chase Offers